Packers take control of playoff spot on Love’s 4-touchdown night in 33-10 cruise past Vikings

-MINNEAPOLIS (AP) — Jordan Love and Aaron Jones put on party hats and popped a sparkling drink at the apex of an all-night celebration for the Green Bay Packers — at Minnesota’s expense.
+MINNEAPOLIS (AP) — Jordan Love and Aaron Jones put on party hats and popped a sparkling drink in the apex of an all-night celebration for the Green Bay Packers — at Minnesota’s expense.

 Love threw three touchdown passes and ran for a score to put the Packers in control of a spot in the playoffs with a 33-10 victory Sunday after the Vikings benched another turnover-prone quarterback.